commoncriteria/dsc/README.md

-Collaborative Protection Profile for Dedicated Security Component
+collaborative Protection Profile for Dedicated Security Component
 ===============
 [![build pp document](https://github.com/commoncriteria/dsc/workflows/build%20pp%20document/badge.svg)](https://github.com/commoncriteria/dsc/actions)
 [![GitHub issues Open](https://img.shields.io/github/issues/commoncriteria/dsc.svg?maxAge=2592000)](https://github.com/commoncriteria/dsc/issues)
 ![license](https://img.shields.io/badge/license-Unlicensed-blue.svg)

-This repository hosts the draft version of the Protection Profile for QQQQ based on the [Essential Security Requirements (ESR)](https://commoncriteria.github.io/pp/dsc/dsc-esr.html) for this technology class of products.
+This repository hosts the draft version of the collaborative Protection Profile for Dedicated Security Component based on the [Essential Security Requirements (ESR)](https://commoncriteria.github.io/pp/dsc/dsc-esr.html) for this technology class of products.
 This repository is used to facilitate collaboration and development on the draft document.
 See the [release](#Release-Version) section if you are looking for the officially released version for evaluations.